Key facts

 About MTS Logistics

-MTS Logistics is a privately held freight broker headquartered in New York, NY, founded in 1994.
-With estimated gross brokerage revenue of approximately $135 million, MTS occupies a specialized position among Northeast-based freight brokers — a geography that presents distinct operational challenges including high traffic density, limited truck parking, congested port approaches, and a carrier base that differs meaningfully from Midwest and Southeast-focused brokers.
+MTS Logistics is a privately held Northeast-focused freight broker founded in 1994 and headquartered in New York, NY, with estimated gross brokerage revenue of approximately $135 million.
+MTS occupies a specialized position among Northeast-based freight brokers — a geography that presents distinct operational challenges including high traffic density, limited truck parking, congested port approaches, and a carrier base that differs meaningfully from Midwest and Southeast-focused brokers.
 MTS's three decades of operating in the New York metro area translate into carrier relationships and operational knowledge that out-of-region brokers frequently lack when serving Northeast shippers.

 Dry van FTL is MTS's primary mode, with refrigerated and LTL as active secondary offerings.
 Drayage is an active service, reflecting the company's proximity to the Port of New York and New Jersey — one of the largest container ports in North America.
 For shippers who receive imported goods through the Port of NY/NJ or export freight through it, MTS provides a brokerage and drayage relationship that can manage the port-to-warehouse or port-to-distribution segment alongside over-the-road freight.
 Intermodal is available on a limited basis.